DIY Wood Rot Treatment

 - CLICK HERE to Get Tim's FREE & FUNNY Newsletter!

-Old Ironsides & The Cutty Sark
+What Preserved the Wood on Old Ironsides & The Cutty Sark?

 Two hundred years ago ships were the fastest way to travel great distances.
 Christopher Columbus and other early explorers sailed across the deep blue seas in wood ships.